jepetersohn/phase-3-guide/README.md

 > "Hey Irene, I see you're staring off into space, can you explain to me what this method does?"

+or

+> "Coach Derpington, can you tell me how to create a JavaScript class?"

 Shouting something that's on the top of your mind to someone who has headphones in may result them losing their focus.
-Assuming that other peoples' time and attention is yours is flat-out rude and is not tolerated professionally.
+Assuming that other peoples' time and attention is yours for the taking is flat-out rude and is not tolerated professionally.
 Be willing to accept deferral and to defer.
-It's not saying "I don't like you" or "I don't know," it's saying I'll be more receptive to you in just a little bit.
+It's not saying "I don't like you" or "I don't know," it's saying "I'll be more receptive to you in just a little bit."
 Respect this.

 Incidentally, those whom you would interact with will be much more willing to help you a second time if you ask focused questions and write things down.